sfc-gh-miwhitaker/runningman/README.md

 ### Quick Start (Recommended)

 1. **Open & Run in Snowsight** (10 min)
-   - Copy the entire `sql/00_deploy_all.sql` file into a new Snowsight worksheet
+   - Copy the entire `deploy_all.sql` file (in project root) into a new Snowsight worksheet
    - Click **"Run All"** ⚡ (or Cmd/Ctrl+Shift+Enter)
    - Script automatically:
      - Creates API integration for git access